-Fundraising Administrator, Mental Health Foundation of New Zealand Bachelor of Arts in Social Sciences and Bachelor of Business in Market Insights: Marketing, Advertising, Retailing, Sales conjoint programmes
+Fundraising Events Coordinator, Mental Health Foundation of New Zealand Bachelor of Arts in Social Sciences and Bachelor of Business in Market Insights: Marketing, Advertising, Retailing, Sales conjoint programme

 "In high school, I had an interest in social studies, history and classical studies.
 When I was looking at universities, it made sense to study a Bachelor of Arts degree.
 I then compared what different universities had to offer, and liked AUT's more practical and hands-on approach.
 In the first year of my Bachelor of Arts, I decided to undertake conjoint programmes and study a business degree alongside my Bachelor of Arts.
 I was really interested in psychology and the way messages are spread through communities, and studying marketing seemed a great way to explore this further.
-I enjoy working for the Mental Health Foundation as there are always new things happening, whether it is new mental health research, an exciting fundraiser or development of new resources."
+The most memorable moment at AUT was going on a student exchange to Aalto University in Helsinki, Finland.
+I met so many new people, did so many amazing things, and visited so many amazing places."

-Conjoint programmes of study:

-Bachelor of Arts & Bachelor of Business
+Conjoint programme of study: Bachelor of Arts & Bachelor of Business